jill-k/school-staff-demographics/README.md

 <b>American Community Survey Data:</b>

-We will use the <a href="https://www.census.gov/data/developers/data-sets/acs-5year.html" target="_blank">
+We will use the <a href="https://www.census.gov/data/developers/data-sets/acs-5year.html">
 2015 ACS 5-year estimates</a> for Massachusetts zip codes to access the following data:
 <ul>
   <li>B15003: EDUCATIONAL ATTAINMENT FOR THE POPULATION 25 YEARS AND OVER</li>
   <li>S1901: INCOME IN THE PAST 12 MONTHS (IN 2015 INFLATION-ADJUSTED DOLLARS)</li>